-It is worth comparing this bound to the existing bound given in Theorem \ref{oldBound} from \cite{caro2023flip}.
-We begin by noting that the new bound is significantly better than the existing bound.
+It is worth comparing this bound to the one given in Theorem \ref{oldBound} from \cite{caro2023flip}, noting that the new bound offers a significant improvement.
 This is illustrated in Figure \ref{boundComparison1}, for fixed $b$ and $1 < r - b < 2 \left \lfloor\frac{b}{6}\right\rfloor^2$.

 Observe, however, that the existing bound in Theorem \ref{oldBound} holds for a wider range of values of $b$, suggesting that further work is to be done towards a unified bound.